 - You can store the sauce in the refrigerator for up to one week.

 - Peruvians make two kinds of aji (chile) sauce—green and yellow.
 This sauce made with aji amarillo is the yellow sauce.
 Green aji sauce substitutes jalapeños for aji amarillo and adds cilantro.

 - Garlic is also commonly an ingredient in both types of aji sauce.
 Use to taste.

 - Huacatay, called Peruvian black mint, is also often part of the recipe for yellow aji sauce.

 How to Use Aji Amarillo Sauce

-In Peruvian cooking, Aji Amarillo sauce is a basic ingredient.
-This hot and spicy but cheesy and creamy combo is used in Peru as a dipping sauce for french fries, roasted chicken, baby potatoes and fried plantains.
-It's also used as a dipping sauce for Peru's trademark dish, ceviche, and as a sauce over cooked potatoes and chicken, beef and fish.
+In Peruvian cooking, aji amarillo sauce is a basic ingredient.
+This hot and spicy, cheesy and creamy combo is used in Peru as a dipping sauce for french fries, roasted chicken, baby potatoes, and fried plantains.
+It's also used as a dipping sauce for Peru's trademark dish, ceviche, and as a sauce over cooked potatoes and chicken, beef, and fish.
 The sauce turns common dishes with mild flavors like these into meals with personality.

-In the U.S., it serves as a dipping sauce for chicken fingers, chicken wings, onion rings, waffle fries, sweet potato fries, tater tots, potato chips, hot pretzels, pita bread, broccoli or cauliflower.
+In the U.S., it can also serve as a dipping sauce for chicken fingers, chicken wings, onion rings, waffle fries, sweet potato fries, potato puffs, potato chips, hot pretzels, pita bread, broccoli, or cauliflower.